OpenResearchInstitute/ribbit-pwa-test/README.md

-# rattlegram-pwa
+# Ribbit Test PWA

 "A new digital text messaging mode for HF/VHF/UHF recreational and emergency communications."

-Testing use of Web Assembly DSP to create a device-independent Rattlegram (Ribbit) Web Application.
+Testing use of Web Assembly DSP to create a device-independent Ribbit Web Application.

 For information on Ribbit go to
 [The Ribbit Website](https://www.ribbitradio.org/).